dtudk/pythonsupport-page/docs/learn-more/vscode/jupyter-notebooks.rst

              :align: center

     #.

-        Copy and paste the following code which will multiplicate the square root of 2 and pi:
+        Copy and paste the following code which will multiply the square root of 2 and pi:

         .. code:: python

             print(np.sqrt(2) * np.pi)

     #.

-       Press shift+Enter in order to execute the code from the box (or press the play button).
+       Press :kbd:`Shift+Enter` in order to execute the code from the box (or press the play button).
 Below the code box you should see the following result.

        .. image:: /learn-more/images/VSC-numpyprint.png
                 :width: 100%